 Coming into replace him was the Brazilian Allan who, like Inler, was signed from Udinese.
 Instantly, Allan became an integral player and was one of the unheralded stars of recent Napoli teams.

-Like Koulibaly, Allan often found himself linked with moves away from the San Paolo and, indeed, he left just last summer, joining Carlo Ancelotti at Everton to become an important player at Goodison Park when fit.
+Like Koulibaly, Allan often found himself linked with moves away from the San Paolo and, indeed, he left in 20202, joining Carlo Ancelotti at Everton to become an important player at Goodison Park (when fit).
+In more recent times, though, the Brazilian is now plying his trade at Al Wahda.

 Sold: Gonzalo Higuain to Juventus (£76.50m) | Signed: Arkadiusz Milik from Ajax (£27.20m)